Speer Boulevard intersection most accident-prone in Denver

-This busy map testifies to what every driver knows already – traffic accidents are a daily, widespread nuisance.
+This busy map testifies to what every driver knows already: traffic accidents are a daily, widespread nuisance.
 The map above shows Denver’s reported accidents for the month of September alone.
-In September, the city had an average 25 accidents per day.
+In September, the city had an average 25 crashes per day.

 Of all the city’s busy intersections, one stands out.
-The intersections of Speer Boulevard with 6th Avenue and Lincoln Street have an average one accident per week.
+The intersections of Speer Boulevard with Sixth Avenue and Lincoln Street have an average of one accident per week.

 A less detailed map gives slightly cleaner insight.
 Traffic accidents stack up in downtown commuter areas directly adjacent to shops and cultural centers.

-The streets south of Colfax Avenue between Denver City Hall and the state capitol building produce the densest overall area of traffic accidents.
-The stretches of Federal Boulevard south of Speer Avenue have high accident concentrations, as does Speer Boulevard itself near Colfax Avenue.
+The streets south of Colfax Avenue between the Denver City and County Building and the State Capitol produce the densest overall area of traffic accidents.
+The stretches of Federal Boulevard south of Speer Boulevard have high accident concentrations, as does Speer itself near Colfax.

-The 6th Avenue overpass crossing Interstate-25 had five accidents in September, each only hundreds of feet from each other.
+The Sixth Avenue overpass crossing Interstate 25 had five accidents in September, each only hundreds of feet from each other.

 In short, most of the heaviest concentrations of traffic accidents in Denver happen in the commuter arterials that connect downtown with the suburbs.